The 5 Essential Outlet Tests Every Homeowner Should Know How to Do

 A properly grounded outlet registers voltage when one probe of a voltage detector is inserted into the small outlet slot and the other probe is placed on the receptacle's center screw.
 If the light fails to turn on, the outlet is not properly grounded and you should conduct a polarity test.

 How to Test the Outlet

 Before you begin, turn off the power.
 Then disconnect the outlet from the wiring.
 Set your multimeter to ohms and put a probe into one of the outlet slots and the other probe on the nearest terminal screw.
 The meter should indicate continuity.
 Test the remaining slot and terminal.
-Test the ground slot to the grounding terminal.
+Then test the ground slot to the grounding terminal.